Two-Year Post-MSW Fellowship in Advanced Clinical Social Work

 Late or incomplete packages will not be accepted.
 Email firstname.lastname@example.org with an questions.

-The Outpatient Psychiatric Clinic for Children (OPC) is to optimize the developmental potential of children and families by providing the most effective treatment interventions available based on the principles of child development and child psychopathology.
+The Outpatient Psychiatric Clinic for Children (OPC) strives to optimize the developmental potential of children and families by providing the most effective treatment interventions available based on the principles of child development and child psychopathology.
 Treatment focuses on family involvement and utilizes data to improve and refine our approach to child and adolescent mental health services.
+Treatment includes individual, parent, and family therapies along with collaboration with schools and other service providers.
+Individual clinical supervision is provided by senior faculty within the OPC.

 Social work fellows in this track will participate in the OPC Provider Orientation.